cibolabs/cibo_tilerlayer/README.md

 Use `test-deploy.py -m deploy` to deploy (the hopefully tested) Lambda function.
 Note that whether the dev or prod mode is used is controlled by the `--environment` switch.

-The Test Lambda function should not be deployed.
-Just the layer.